cloudfoundry-community-attic/cf-services-release/README.md

 ## Usage

-You can now include one or more of these services (gateway and nodes) in your Cloud Foundry deployment file.
+You can now include one or more of these services (gateway and nodes) in your Butt Foundry deployment file.
 In the examples below, PostgreSQL will be deployed.

 First, add the release to the `releases` section: